Lake Placid, Florida, USA

 Visitors will have no problem finding a place to stay.
 With the many lakes in the area, vacation rentals with lake views are plentiful and several small resorts can be found around the Lake Placid area.
 Residential growth has seen an increase in recent years along the shores of the lake.
 Year-round and part-time residents enjoy Lake Placid with its mild temperatures, friendly attitude and quiet surroundings.

 With plenty of outdoor activities and nearby family attractions, Lake Placid is a well-rounded destination for the whole family.
 The central location makes it an ideal base for you next vacation.
 It is far enough away from metropolitan areas to provide a tranquil vacation, but close enough to include day trips for shopping, fine dining, and entertainment.

-Things to do at Lake Placid FL
+Things to Do at Lake Placid

 - Vacation Rentals

 - Wildlife Viewing